permafrost-dev/phpcsfixer-preset/README.md

     // ...
 ```

-You can also use the standard `PhpCsFixer\Finder` class along with any of the Rulesets:
+The standard `PhpCsFixer\Finder` class can be used along with any of the Rulesets:

 ```php
 <?php